 North Beach in Calvert County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-38° 42.387′ N, 76° 32.055′ W. Marker is in North Beach, Maryland, in Calvert County.
-Marker is at the intersection of 4th Street and Dayton Avenue, on the left when traveling east on 4th Street.
+38° 42.411′ N, 76° 31.879′ W. Marker is in North Beach, Maryland, in Calvert County.
+Marker can be reached from Bay Avenue just south of 5th Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 4025 4th Street, North Beach MD 20714, United States of America.
+Marker is at or near this postal address: 9023 Bay Avenue, North Beach MD 20714, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 30, 2019.
-This page originally submitted on August 30, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 60 times since then.
+This page was last revised on June 1, 2021.
+It was originally submitted on August 30, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 96 times since then and 23 times this year.
 Photos: 1, 2. submitted on August 30, 2019, by Devry Becker Jones of Washington, District of Columbia.